 Real Estate Lingo: SBP/SPP/SOP

-So that means the purchase of this home is conditional upon the sale of me, the buyer’s property.
+So that means the purchase of this home is conditional upon the sale of the buyer’s property.
 And there’s a timeline there.
 It could be two weeks or two months in which the buyer has to sell their property.

 But because it’s such a long timeline, there’s an escape clause.